IMOP-lab/DEFN-pytorch/README.md

 We proposed DEFN, a 3D OCT segmentation network for eye diseases with unobvious characteristics that are easily interfered with, such as macular holes and macular edema.

-This repository contains the official Pytorch implementation for DEFN networking and DWC Loss, as well as the pre-trained model for DEFN.
+This repository contains the official Pytorch implementation for DEFN and DWC Loss, as well as the pre-trained model for DEFN.

 ## Methods
 ### FuGH Module